gitlabhq/gitlabhq/doc/development/documentation/index.md

 ## Contributing to docs

-[Contributions to GitLab docs](workflow.md) are welcome from the entire GitLab community.
+[Contributions to GitLab docs](workflow.md) are welcome from the entire GitLab community:

 To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all [feature changes](feature-change-workflow.md)—i.e. development work that impacts the appearance, usage, or administration of a feature.

-Meanwhile, anyone can contribute to [documentation improvements](improvement-workflow.md) that are not associated with a feature change.
+Meanwhile, anyone can contribute [documentation improvements](improvement-workflow.md) that are not associated with a feature change.

-For additional specifics that pertain to support engineers, see [Role of Support in GitLab Documentation](improvement-workflow.md#role-of-support-in-gitlab-documentation) in our Improvement Workflow doc.

 ### Feature changes